Whiteknight/ParserObjects/docs/v6/sequences.md

 Match('m')
 ```

 That is, we don't need to explicitly check for `End()` before every read to avoid exceptions being thrown.
-In other words, reading from a sequence *should never throw an exception*, so you can focus more energy on being *expressive* and less energy on being *defensive*.
+Reading from a sequence *should never throw an exception*, so you can focus more energy on being *expressive* and less energy on being *defensive*.

 Getting the next item with `.GetNext()` will update the `.CurrentLocation` of the sequence and will update the count of items `.Consumed`.
 If the sequence is at end of input, `.CurrentLocation` and `.Consumed` will not change.